EarliestFall988/Manifold/README.md

 dotnet run
 ```

 Migrations run automatically on startup.
-The database defaults to a local `app.db` SQLite file.
-To use a different database, set a `ConnectionStrings.Default` value in `appsettings.json`.
+The database defaults to a local `app.db` SQLite file — this is for demo purposes only.
+For production use, swap in the EF Core provider for your database of choice and set `ConnectionStrings.Default` in `appsettings.json`.

 CORS is already configured for the default Vite dev ports (`localhost:5173` and `localhost:5174`) in `appsettings.Development.json`.